ddobrin/native-spring-on-k8s-with-graalvm-workshop/graalvm/hello-workshop/README.md

+# Building and Containerizing Native Images with the GraalVM Maven plugin and Docker

-Building a JVM image with the Maven plugin
+## Building a JVM image with the Maven plugin
 ```shell
 # building a JVM message
 > mvn clean package